 Allington Marina:

-This Marina can provide nontidal moorings with water and electricity is all berths.
-There are toilets and showers together with pumpout facilities for the boat.
-Fuel and gas can be obtained and there is an on-site Chandlers too.
+This Marina can provide nontidal moorings with water and electricity at all berths.
+It should be noted that they are very full so you would need to book well in advance and be prepared to be dissapointed.
+There are toilets and showers together Elsan disposal facilities.
+Fuel and gas (Calor & Camping) can be obtained and there is an on-site Chandlers too.
 Cranage, boat repairs and engineering can be handled, and management personnel are resident too.
 Telephone them on 01622 752057, a link to their website is provided below:

-And that about covers the small boat facilities in the area, and it's been updated in March 2010.
+And that about covers the small boat facilities in the area, and it's was updated in May 2022

 The River Medway in England flows for 70 miles (113 km) from Turners Hill, in West Sussex, through Tonbridge, Maidstone and the Medway Towns conurbation in Kent, to the River Thames at Sheerness, where it shares the latter's estuary.
 The Medway Navigation runs from the Leigh Barrier south of Tonbridge to Allington just north of Maidstone.
 It is 19 miles (31 km) in length.
 The Environment Agency is the navigation authority responsible for the navigation.